Dzvezdana/introduction-to-pymongo/flask-mongo-example/README.md

-### Designing RESTful API with Python-Flask and MongoDB
+### Designing REST API with Python-Flask and MongoDB

-This project demonstrates how to design RESTful API with Python-Flask and MongoDB.
+This project demonstrates how to design REST API with Python-Flask and MongoDB.

 Here are the tools we’ll need to build our APIs:

 * Python 3.7
 * [Postman](https://www.postman.com/)
 * MongoDB
+* Docker

 ##### Create your local environment